 Do I need to bring anything with me when boarding my pet(s)?

 The only belonging we request that you bring is any medication that your animal is currently taking.
 We can provide bedding, food, and any other necessary supplies.
 You are more than welcome to bring your own food (to avoid any GI upset), toys, or bedding!

 What vaccines does my pet need to be current on for boarding?

-Rabies, DAPP, and Bordetella vaccines are required to board for any length of time.
-We also require that your pet have a current fecal parasite analysis on file.
-If vaccines were administered elsewhere, please bring documentation showing when/where the vaccines were given.
-If your pet's shots are not up-to-date, we can administer them while your pet arrives for boarding.
+For dogs: Rabies, DAPP, and Bordetella vaccines are required to board for any length of time.
+We require that your pet have a current fecal parasite analysis on file.
+Lastly, we require documentation that your pet is current on heartworm and flea preventatives.
+If vaccines were administered

 Does anyone stay overnight with the boarding animals?

 Staff members are with the boarding animals from 7 AM to 6 PM.
 At all other times, the boarding facilities are closely monitored electronically for temperature conditions and safety.